Hijack-Everything/vsxploit/README.md

 ## 🧠 Credits & Threat Attribution

-VSPloit is heavily inspired by incident response and threat intelligence research from:
+VSXPloit is heavily inspired by incident response and threat intelligence research from:

 - **Fortinet**
 - **Cyble**
 - **SentinelOne**

 > These vendors documented the abuse of `code tunnel` by APTs, showing how trusted developer tooling can become a covert channel.
-> VSPloit transforms that TTP into a **red team-ready**, reproducible framework — **no C2 needed**.
+> VSXPloit transforms that TTP into a **red team-ready**, reproducible framework — **no C2 needed**.

 ## ⚠️ Legal & Ethical Disclaimer

-**VSPloit is intended solely for use in authorized penetration testing, red teaming, and adversary simulation.**
+**VSXPloit is intended solely for use in authorized penetration testing, red teaming, and adversary simulation.**

 Unauthorized use is strictly prohibited and may violate computer crime laws including the **CFAA**, **UK Computer Misuse Act**, and local regulations.